zamfofex/dummyette/readme.md

 You might be able to [play Dummyette on lichess][Dummyette] if you catch it online.
 Note that it will **only accept challenges that meet these criteria**:

 - Dummyette gets to play as the black pieces.
 - The game is not a variant.
+(Chess 960 and different starting positions are accepted, though!)
-- The time control is “unlimited”.
+- The time control is not bullet.
+- If the time control is correspondence (including unlimited), the game isn’t rated.

 As a program, Dummyette is written in JavaScript for [Deno].
 It has no external library dependencies!